Logo of the The Poor Swiss

 Buy shares of Swiss ETF with a Swiss broker

-The next fee we will look at is the fee to buy shares of Swiss ETF.
-A Swiss investor is likely making several such transactions per year.
+The next fee we will examine is the fee to buy shares of a Swiss ETF.
+A Swiss investor is likely to make several such transactions per year.

 Here are the fees for ETFs on the Swiss Stock Exchange: